 Train travel lovers and rail pass holders will love the Glasgow Queen Street to Fort William leg of the West Highland Line.
 Of course, if you’re starting your Jacobite steam train journey from Mallaig, you can travel in the other direction.

 The journey time between Glasgow Queen Street – on the West Highland Line – to Fort William takes around 3 hours and 45 minutes.
 From Edinburgh, the journey takes just under 5 hours, changing once at Glasgow Queen Street.

 3. Fort William travel

 Fort William is known as ‘the outdoor capital of the UK’ and lives up to its reputation.
 We did some walking and sightseeing at Glencoe, Glenfinnan (and got up close to the viaduct) and took a gondola up to the Nevis Range.

-We hired a car for a few days to explore the area and can recommend Jamie at Fort William Car Hire.
-He conveniently delivered our vehicle to Fort William station and provided an excellent and good-value service.
+We hired a car for a few days to explore the area from Fort William and our hire company conveniently delivered our vehicle to Fort William Station.

 Fort William has a diverse and high-quality range of hotels and guest houses near the station and further afield.
 Take your pick from these places to stay.

 4. Isle of Skye travel